 - No pre-payment penalties: If you want to pay off the loan early or refinance, you will not be penalized.

-Those are the most important features of VA loans today.
+Those are the most important features of buying a home guaranteed by the VA today.
+The VA-loan requirements have not changed much of the last few years.
 Now let’s examine what you need to qualify.

 Military Service Requirements

 You have to be eligible for a VA loan to get one.
 Active military and veterans must mean certain qualification standards regarding their service.
 The current standards to qualify from a service perspective are:

 - Serve at least 90 consecutive days active during wartime